-- In its 2014 report, Matrimonial Property Needs and Agreements, the Law Commission introduced the concept of "qualifying nuptial agreements" and recommended that these should be introduced into our legislation. - However, the recommendations have not yet been enshrined in law and there is no guarantee that they will be. - The essence of the agreements (if they follow the statutory provisions) is that they could be enforceable without necessitating the involvement of the Court. - However, that said, the report concluded that it should not be possible to contract out of providing for each party's financial needs.
+- In its 2014 report, Matrimonial Property Needs and Agreements, the Law Commission introduced the concept of "qualifying nuptial agreements", which could be enforceable without necessitating the involvement of the Court, and recommended that these should be introduced into our legislation. - That said, the report concluded that it should never be possible to contract out of providing for each party's financial needs. - However, eight years later, those recommendations have not yet been enshrined in law, and there is no guarantee that they will be.
+With the fallout from the Covid-19 pandemic and the cost of living crisis to be dealt with, it seems unlikely that there will be much parliamentary appetite (or energy) to address these recommendations any time soon.

-The recommended requirements for the agreement to qualify are:
+The recommended requirements for a qualifying nuptial agreement are that: